All Episodes

 Nobody has the right to be listened to.

-I said, You have to make people want to listen to you.
+I said, you have to make people want to listen to you.

 That didn't sit well with some of them.

-But I said uh some other things.
+But, and I said some other things.

 I mean, I still want to do what I want to do.

-So that was a little bit of a of course that didn't sit well with some of them either.
+So that was a little bit of a, of course, that didn't sit well with some of them either.

-Because they did it's it's it's fascinating.
+Because it's fascinating.

 It's generational stuff.

-They don't or all will expect the same thing.
+They don't all expect the same thing.

-But there's a I guess a common ground of they live in America and they believe things are possible and country's in trouble and the old people have screwed it up.
+But there's a, I guess, a common ground of they live in America and they believe things are possible and country's in trouble and the old people have screwed it up.

-And by gosh, we want what we want before this is all gone and we can't get any.
+And by gosh, we want what we want before this is all gone and we can't get any, which I totally, by the way, understand.

 They've had Obama's written a piece for them.

-Uh Rand Paul wrote a piece for them after his filibuster.
+Rand Paul wrote a piece for them after his filibuster.

-Barney Frank wrote a piece.
+Barney Frank wrote it.

-And you know what I know, every every politician that's posted has been pandering out the wazoo.
+Every politician that's posted has been pandering out the wazoo.

-Uh everybody else, I'm doing it for you.
+Everybody else, I'm doing it for you.

 I'm doing this.